Elan456/cu-autograder-framework/README.md

 9. Celebrate!!

 ## Getting Help
-Feel free to email me at [ema8@clemson.edu](ema8@clemson.edu) or message me on Teams to ask specific questions or set up a time to meet.
+Feel free to email me at [ema8@clemson.edu](ema8@clemson.edu), or if you are a Clemson student, message me on Teams to ask specific questions or set up a time to meet.

 ## Issues
 If you find any issues, please report them on the issues page